 Agreement between different diagnostic tests for pre-diabetes

-Only five studies a pre-diabetes prevalence comparison of all three tests (HbA1c, fasting plasma glucose, 2hr glucose tolerance test).
+Only five studies (table 2) gave a pre-diabetes prevalence comparison of all three tests (HbA1c, fasting plasma glucose, 2hr glucose tolerance test).
 Using current International Expert Committee and World Health Organisation guidelines 27% of the populations studied were identified as ‘pre-diabetic’ by one of the tests (of which 48% had an elevated HbA1c alone); if American Diabetes Association criteria are applied to the same cohort, this figure was 49% (of which 71% had an elevated HbA1c alone).
 There was low agreement between the three tests on which individuals were classified as having pre-diabetes.
 Figure 4 illustrates this limited overlap.
 Substituting the American Diabetes Association criteria for both the oral glucose tolerance test and HbA1c increases the degree of overlap between the test results but in doing this doubles the estimated prevalence of pre-diabetes (Figure 5).

+Table 2 Prevalence Analysis